 About

 Hello!
 I'm Derek, a PhD student in the Field Robotics Lab at Brigham Young University.
 I love working on hands on projects where I can play a part in the development of multiple aspects in a robotic system.
-I hope to graduate winter 2025 or spring 2026 and am actively looking for internship opportunities for summer 2025.
+I expect to graduate spring 2026 and am actively looking for a full time position upon graduation.

 Download My ResumeMy Skills